paulschick/meteorite-tracker/nasa-app/1-2021-notes/_2_2-service-testing.md

 So now that I am able to successfully test this service, I should be able to replicate this with `AstroPicsService` and `HomeService` as well, at the least.

 Although there is a resolver between those services and their components, I can still test the services themselves in this same way.

+## AstroPicsService

+I've refactored this service, and now it can be tested just like the previous one.
+Difference here is that there are two GET methods in the service.